misheska/misheska.github.com/source/_posts/2013-12-26-set-up-a-sane-ruby-cookbook-authoring-environment-for-chef.markdown

 Download and install SublimeText 3 for your platform via
 <http://www.sublimetext.com/3>

+### Create `subl` command line launch link - Mac OS X

+It is very handy to be able to launch Sublime Text from the command line as you'll find yourself going back and forth between the two in developing your cookbooks.
+Create a short-named link to the Sublime Text executable with the following commands:

+    $ sudo mkdir -p /usr/local/bin
+    $ sudo chown -R $(whoami) /usr/local/bin
+    $ ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl

+Since `/usr/local/bin` should already bin your path, typing in the following command should launch Sublime Text:

+    $ subl

+You can pass in a filename parameter as well, such as:

+    $ subl default.rb

 ### Install Sublime Text 3 Package Control (Optional) - Mac OS X